-Statement from the Chair of the No2H8 Crime Awards
+Statement from the Founder of the No2H8 Crime Awards

 Other issues, such as the cost of living crisis and the fallout from the toxic polarisation of the Brexit debate still continue to polarise parts of our society, as a nation that seeks to re-affirm its identity anew after being associated with Europe over many decades.

 Without a doubt, these challenges have had impacts on hate incidents in our country.
 During the pandemic, we saw a significant rise in antisemitic, anti-Muslim, LGBTQ and GRT(Gypsy, Roma and Traveller) hate incidents where perpetrators, who had little to do in the pandemic, sat online and vented their anxieties and their frustrations at some of these communities.
 The lockdown and the frustrations that it developed in some, no doubt saw online activity that promoted conspiracy theories, stereotypical tropes and open hostility towards some of these groups, which was criminal in nature.